• About Texas Travel Talk

 Breweries, distilleries, & wineries, oh my!

-With two titles—”The Gateway to the Hill Country” (from Austin) and “The Wedding Capital of Texas,” and nature’s backyard, the quaint town of Dripping Springs offers something for everyone.
-This small town offers at least 30 wedding venues spread out all over town and in the countryside where you can get married outdoors in nature.
-But don’t worry, if you’re not proposing anytime soon, there is so much more reasons to visit Dripping Springs.
+With two titles—”The Gateway to the Hill Country” (from Austin) and “The Wedding Capital of Texas” and nature’s backyard, the quaint town of Dripping Springs offers something for everyone.
+This small town is a great alternative to Fredericksburg.
+And if you’re wanting to find a fabulous wedding venue, Dripping Springs is the one.
+The town offers at least 30 wedding venues spread out all over town and in the countryside, where you can get married outdoors in nature.
+However, don’t worry if you’re not planning to propose anytime soon; there are many more reasons to visit Dripping Springs.

 Hamilton Pool Preserve and Westcave Outdoor Discovery Center are two main outdoor gems to explore.
-With trails, pools of water, a grotto, and a cave, there’s much outdoor enthusiasts will love about this area.
-Be sure to check the times and days these places are open and restrictions, if any.
+With trails, pools of water, a grotto, and a cave, there’s much that outdoor enthusiasts will love about this area.
+Be sure to check the times and days these places are open, as well as any restrictions.

-If you love olive oil and want to taste-test some, I suggest going to Texas Hill Country Olive Co. for a delicious lunch and a tour around their olive vineyards and ask about their olive test-tasting.
-Their grilled cheese sandwich is out of the world.
+If you love olive oil and want to sample some, I suggest visiting Texas Hill Country Olive Co. for a delicious lunch and a tour of their olive vineyards, and ask about their olive oil tasting.
+Their grilled cheese sandwich is out of this world.

 For a place to stay, check out Camp Lucy.
-They offer luxury cabins on acres and acres of land, activities, and an upscale restaurant that serves breakfast and dinner.
+They offer luxury cabins on acres of land, along with various activities and an upscale restaurant that serves breakfast and dinner.
 Camp Lucy is also a wedding venue!
 Ask for a tour!

 5.